MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/10-vector-search-exercise.md

 1. Select the **Fork** button to create a fork of the collection and add a unique name.
 1. Right-click your collection name and select **Edit**.
-1. Select the **Variables** tab and enter the following values using the search service and index names from your Cognitive Search service:
+1. Select the **Variables** tab and enter the following values using the search service and index names from your Azure AI Search service:

     ![Diagram showing an example of variable settings](../media/vector-search/variables.png)

 1. Save your changes by selecting the **Save** button.

-You're ready to send your requests to the Azure Cognitive Search service.
+You're ready to send your requests to the Azure AI Search service.

 ## Create an Index